 A: Some students report issues playing the videos on the iPad.
 If you have issues, click on the video box anywhere near the start arrow and it should work for you.
 Clicking on the start arrow arrow itself seems to be an issue.

 Q #3: I'm on a Mac and I when I try to install Inkscape, I'm told it is from an unidentified developer.
 What do I do?

 If you have this issue, locate the Inkscape item in your Applications folder, hold down the Control key, and left click on Inkscape.
 You'll get a similar window telling you it is from an unidentified developer, but this time you can click the Open button.
 Once you do that, Inkscape will install.
 Note: Inkscape is currently unable to run on the Ventura OS.

 Q #4: When I try to download an SVG, it just displays it for me in a browser.
 How do I get the SVG file?

 A: Look for a ZIP file of the SVG linked at the bottom of the lesson, and download that instead.
 Also, be sure you open the SVG from within your illustration software.
 I also recommend you review the SVGs Made Simple pre-training unit that begins here: https://jennifermaker.teachable.com/courses/cut-above-course-how-to-create-svgs-cricut-silhouette-upload-sell/lectures/3413601

-Q #5: When I try to download an SVG, it just shows up as a Chrome HTML file.
+Q #5: When I try to download an SVG, it just shows up as an Edge HTML file.
 Where is the SVG?

-A: Sometimes SVG files can appear in your Windows File Manager as Chrome HTML.
+A: Sometimes SVG files can appear in your Windows File Manager as an Edge HTML or Chrome HTML.
 The file is still an SVG, but your computer doesn't recognize it as such because it's not associated with an SVG-related program on your computer.
 You can either ignore this and continue to use and upload this file to your illustration and design software, or you can follow these directions to associate it:

 1. On Windows 10: Right click on the Microsoft icon on left corner of the task bar (4 rectangles or windows sign)